Admiral Markets Review: Pros, Cons, And How It Stacks Up | 2026 Update

 At the time of writing this Admiral Markets review, and despite Admiral Markets’s impressive offering, the company has surprisingly not garnered any awards to date.Admiral Markets Trading Platforms

-Admiral Markets are a trustworthy trading platform that has been open for over 22 years.
+Admiral Markets are a trustworthy trading platform that has been operating for over 25 years.
 They offer a wide range of options in their client accounts.

-Below we take the main parts of any reputable brokerage and compare Admiral Markets with Startrader, and freetrade.
+In the following table we take the main parts of any reputable online broker and compare Admiral Markets against Startrader, and freetrade.

 Admiral Markets MetaTrader 4 (MT4)